beauty-yuwen/R/multivariate statistical analysis/readme.md

 * loan：     Whether the surveyed client has personal loan
 * contact：         Contact communication type
 * month：       Last contact month of year
-* duration：        Last contact duration in seconds
+* duration：        Last contact duration in second
 * campaign：      Number of contacts performed during this campaign and for this client
 * pdays： Number of days that passed by after the client was last contacted from a previous campaign